Skip to main content

 How to use freeze panes

-• Click on the row underneath your column headers.
+• Click the row directly beneath your headers.

 Freeze panes example

-One of the reasons Excel is so widely used in the business world is because it allows you to do advanced calculations and build business intelligence solutions out of it.
+One of the main reasons Excel is widely used in business is its ability to perform calculations and power data analysis.

-= Each formula begins with an “=” sign.
+= Every formula begins with an equals sign.

 Add numbers